rudyyazdi/build-tool-compare/README.md

 This is a repo demonstrating the difference of a few build tools, namely: Rake, Ant, Gulp.

 This repo was created for my talk at roro Sydney Meetup.
-Read the whole write up [on medium.](https://medium.com/@rudyyazdi/rake-gem-explained-ebee7e6e6f72#.y0t1zwwvd)
+Read the whole article [on medium.](https://medium.com/@rudyyazdi/rake-gem-explained-ebee7e6e6f72#.y0t1zwwvd)

 ## Goal